Winston Kalengo

-Winston Kalengo (born 29 August 1985) is a Zambian footballer who plays for Republic of the Congo club AC Léopards.
+Winston Kalengo (born 29 August 1985) is a Zambian former footballer who played as a forward.
+He played club football for Zanaco and ZESCO United in Zambia, and for AC Léopards in the Republic of Congo, totaling 11 seasons in the Zambia Super LeagueZambia Super League and scoring 103 goals in the process.
+Kalengo also played 22 times for the Zambia national team, and scored 8 goals for them.

 Club career

 Early career

 Kalengo was born on 29 August 1985 in Livingstone, the tourist capital of Zambia, in southern Africa.

 Zanaco FC

 In 2003 a young striker scored twice for Zanaco as they over came Roan United 2–1 in a Week 13 match first goals for Zanaco in a Week 13 match.
 That young striker was Winstone Kalengo, and the brace goal were his first goal in the ZSL.
 Winston went on to score 9 goals in the 2003 season as a young striker with competition from the big name Zanaco strikers of Rotson Kilambe, Edward Kangwa and Cosmas Banda.

 In 2004 with increased competition he only scored 4 goals for Zanaco.

 He surprisingly he did not get much of a run in 2005 and didn't score a goal though he still ended up a champion as Zanaco ran out winners of the Primera Division de Zambia.

 Winstone Kalengo's break out year was in 2006 when he scored 28 goals in all competitions with 16 league goals to become the Primera Division de Zambia top scorer and take Zanaco to another title and also his second straight title.

 After that feat Kalengo did not have it that easy as he averaged 5 goals a season between 2007 and 2010.
 Kalengo still managed to win one more title with Zanaco in 2009.